galaxie500/blog/_posts/2020-12-29-devlog-youtubers.md

 # The four types of gamedev content

 Before I became a creator, I used to only watch devlogs myself.
-I am probably subscribes to over 80 different creators and each of them has their unique strengths.
+I am probably subscribed to over 80 different creators and each of them has their unique strengths.
 Generally, they can be categorised as follows:

 ## Type A: The informative Game Developer